Connect with others who understand.

 • Changes in skin texture — Ganglion cysts can sometimes cause changes to the skin on top of it.
 The skin may appear shiny, stretched, or discolored.

-It's important to know that ganglion cysts can sometimes look like other conditions, such as tumors or cysts from different causes.
-So, if you notice a lump or experience any of the symptoms mentioned above, it's a good idea to see a doctor to get an accurate diagnosis.
+It’s important to know that ganglion cysts can sometimes look like other conditions, such as tumors or cysts from different causes.
+So, if you notice a lump or experience any of the symptoms mentioned above, it’s a good idea to see a rheumatologist or another healthcare professional to get an accurate diagnosis.

 Are Ganglion Cysts Related to Lupus?

-Although lupus may not directly cause ganglion cysts, it’s not uncommon for people living with lupus to develop these nodules.
-In one study, researchers evaluated the wrist joints of 26 people with SLE and found that 3.8 percent had ganglia (the plural of ganglion cysts) present.
+In one study, researchers evaluated the wrist joints of 26 people with SLE.
+While inflammation was found in almost half of the wrists, ganglion cysts were found in only 3.8 percent.
 However, the exact prevalence of such cysts in people with lupus is unknown, and more research is needed.

 What Causes Ganglion Cysts?

 Doctors aren’t sure what causes ganglion cysts.
-Health experts believe they develop when synovial fluid leaks out or bulges from nearby joints or tendons.
+Researchers believe they develop when synovial fluid leaks out or bulges from nearby joints or tendons.

 Ganglion cysts might show up or grow larger due to overuse of a joint or minor injuries to the area.
-Anyone can develop ganglion cysts, but according to Cleveland Clinic, they’re three times more common in men than in women and tend to appear between the ages of 20 and 50.
+Anyone can develop ganglion cysts, but according to Cleveland Clinic, they’re three times more common in females than in males and tend to appear between the ages of 20 and 50.

-Some of the other risk factors for developing ganglion cysts may include injury to the joint or autoimmune conditions such as SLE or rheumatoid arthritis.
+Some of the other risk factors for developing ganglion cysts may include a past injury to the joint or an autoimmune disease or inflammatory condition, such as osteoarthritis, rheumatoid arthritis, or gout.

 How Are Ganglion Cysts Diagnosed?